Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Introduction

 Anyway, as the spins do not precess, the quasi-Keplerian parameterisation \cite{Damour:Deruelle:1985, Memmesheimer:Gopakumar:Schafer:2004} can be employed to obtain a parametric solution to the dynamics.
 When the spins are not aligned, their orientation is not constant.
 There exist several publications about precessing spins, see e.g. \cite{Apostolatos:1995} for the case of ``simple precession'' (which means circular orbits together with the fact that the angle between the total angular momentum $\vct{J}=\vAng+\vSone+\vStwo$ and $\vAng$ is conserved), \cite{Schafer:Wex:1993,Schafer:Wex:1993:err, Konigsdorffer:Gopakumar:2005} for the case that only one body is spinning or the masses are equal, and \cite{Tessmer:2009} for circular binaries with unequal masses.

 As gravitational waves carry away energy and angular momentum, the semimajor axis and the orbital eccentricity will suffer a slow decay in the validity regime of the post-Newtonian approximation.
 The radiative losses of compact binaries have been extensively discussed in the literature.
 Reference \cite{Thorne:1980} gives a general expression for the losses due to gravitational waves in terms of the mass and current-type multipole moments of the binary.
-This has been elaborated in general in \cite{Blanchet:1995} and applied to nonspinning compact binaries in \cite{Gopakumar:Iyer:1997} through 2PN point particle dynamics, and, recently, in \cite{Arun:Blanchet:Iyer:Sinha:2009} to 3PN point particle dynamics.
+This has been elaborated in general in \cite{Blanchet:1995} and applied to non-spinning compact binaries in \cite{Gopakumar:Iyer:1997} through 2PN point particle dynamics, and, recently, in \cite{Arun:Blanchet:Iyer:Sinha:2009} to 3PN point particle dynamics.
 In Section \ref{Sec::RadiationReaction} we give expressions for the decay of the orbital energy and the radial eccentricity, deduced from the spin dependent multipole moments given in \cite{Thorne:1980} and \cite{Porto:Ross:Rothstein:2010}.

 Since we used different approximation levels for the last stable circular orbit calculations, the quasi-Keplerian parameterisation, and the radiative dynamics they will be applied exclusively in the corresponding sections.
-This is due to the fact that the radiative and dissipative effects are known for the spin up to different approximation levels.
-The next-to-next-to-leading order spin-orbit Hamiltonian completes the knowledge of the dynamics of binary black holes up to and including 3.5PN for maximally rotating objects.
+This is due to the fact that the conservative and dissipative effects are known for the spin up to different approximation levels.
+The \nnlo spin-orbit Hamiltonian completes the knowledge of the dynamics of binary black holes up to and including 3.5PN for maximally rotating objects.
 For general compact objects like neutron stars the leading order spin(1)$^3$ Hamiltonians are still missing.
-Since the NNLO spin(1)-spin(2) Hamiltonian is at 4PN if both objects are rapidly rotating, the full post-Newtonian approximate dynamics up to and including 4PN requires further efforts.
-We state that for general compact objects the leading order spin(1)$^4$ Hamiltonian is only known for black holes and has to be generalised to include neutron stars as well.
-Furthermore, the NNLO spin(1)$^2$ Hamiltonian -- which is also at 4PN if the object is maximally rotating and maybe even stronger than NNLO spin(1)-spin(2) -- is completely unknown.
+Since the NNLO S(1)S(2) Hamiltonian is at 4PN if both objects are rapidly rotating, the full post-Newtonian approximate dynamics up to and including 4PN requires further efforts.